virtualramblas/awesome-deep-learning-4-life-sciences/README.md

 * [DECIMER](https://github.com/Kohulan/DECIMER-Image-to-SMILES) - Deep lEarning for Chemical ImagE Recognition (DECIMER): it translates a bitmap image of a molecule into a SMILES. [[Paper](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-020-00469-w)]
   * [DECIMER Image Transformer](https://github.com/Kohulan/DECIMER-Image_Transformer) - The DECIMER (Deep lEarning for Chemical ImagE Recognition) 2.1 project.
 * [STOUT](https://github.com/Kohulan/Smiles-TO-iUpac-Translator) - Transformer based SMILES to IUPAC Translator.
+* [MoLFormer](https://github.com/IBM/molformer) - A large-scale chemical language model designed with the intention of learning a model trained on small molecules which are represented as SMILES strings. [[Paper](https://www.nature.com/articles/s42256-022-00580-7)]
 # Proteins
 * [AlphaFold Protein Structure Database](https://alphafold.ebi.ac.uk) - A online database which provides open access to 992,316 protein structure predictions for the human proteome and other key proteins of interest, to accelerate scientific research.
 * [AlphaFold](https://github.com/deepmind/alphafold) - Open source code for DeepMind's AlphaFold.